leixus/angular-verification-code/README.md

 ```
 Note that the id of the <input> tag must be "form-valicode".

-To make it work, please add such angular codes in the webpage as:
+To make it work, please add such angular codes on the webpage as:

 ```javascript
   angular.module("loginApp",[])